Dependency Injection

 public OcelotBuilder(IServiceCollection services, IConfiguration configurationRoot, Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> customBuilder = null);

-• Initializes and stores public properties: Services (IServiceCollection object), Configuration (IConfiguration object) and MvcCoreBuilder (IMvcCoreBuilder object)
+• Initializes and stores public properties: Services (of IServiceCollection type), Configuration (of IConfiguration type), and MvcCoreBuilder (of IMvcCoreBuilder type).

-• Adds all application services during construction phase over the Services property
+• Adds all application services during the construction phase via the Services property.

-• Adds ASP.NET services by builder using Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> object in these 2 development scenarios:
+• Adds ASP.NET Core services by builder using Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> object in these 2 development scenarios:

-• by default builder (AddDefaultAspNetServices method) if there is no customBuilder parameter provided
+1. By default builder (AddDefaultAspNetServices method) if there is no customBuilder parameter provided.

-• by custom builder with provided delegate object as the customBuilder parameter
+2. By Custom Builder with the provided delegate object as the customBuilder parameter.

 • AddSingletonDefinedAggregator and AddTransientDefinedAggregator methods